Ottawa Treaty: Landmine-free countries

 Through 2015, 29 countries had cleared all known mined areas from their territory: Albania, Bhutan, Bulgaria, Burundi, Republic of the Congo, Costa Rica, Denmark, Djibouti, France, Gambia, Germany, Guinea-Bissau, Greece, Guatemala, Honduras, Hungary, Jordan, Malawi, Mozambique, Nicaragua, Nigeria, North Macedonia, Rwanda, Suriname, Swaziland, Tunisia, Uganda, and Venezuela.
 El Salvador finished clearing its landmines before joining the Treaty.

 At the November–December 2009 Cartagena Summit for a Mine-Free World, Albania, Greece, Rwanda, and Zambia were also declared mine-free.
 On 2 December 2009, Rwanda was declared free of landmines.
 It followed a three-year campaign by 180 Rwandan soldiers, supervised by the Mine Awareness Trust and trained in Kenya, to remove over 9,000 mines laid in the country between 1990 and 1994.
 The soldiers checked and cleared 1.3 square km of land in twenty minefields.
 The official Cartagena Summit announcement came after the Rwandan Ministry of Defence's own announcement of the completion of the demining process on 29 November 2009.
 Under Article 5 of the Ottawa Treaty, Rwanda was requested to become mine-free by 1 December 2010.

 On 18 June 2010, Nicaragua was declared free of landmines.

 Two more countries became free of landmines in 2011.
 On 14 June 2011, Nepal was declared a landmine-free zone, making it the second country to be landmine-free in Asia.
 In December 2011, Burundi was declared landmine free.

 On 5 December 2012 at the 12th Meeting of the States Parties, six states declared themselves landmine-free.
 These were the Republic of the Congo, Denmark, Gambia, Guinea-Bissau, Jordan, and Uganda.

 On 17 September 2015, Mozambique was declared free of land mines after the last of some nearly 171,000 had been cleared over 20 years.

+The last land mines in the Falkland Islands were removed by 2020.